Scope Of Privacy Notice

 - Processing for equality and diversity purposes to the extent permitted by law.

-Further Information On The Data We Process And Our Purposes
+Further Information On The Personal Data We Process And Our Purposes

-Information concerning your application and our assessment of it, your references, any checks we may make to verify information provided or background checks and any information connected with your right to work.
+Information concerning your application and our assessment of it, your references, other information included in a CV or cover letter, any checks we may make to verify information provided or background checks and any information connected with your right to work, decisions to offer you employment, and psychometric test results (if applicable) etc

 If necessary, we will also process information concerning your health, any disability and in connection with any adjustments to working arrangements.